NivaldoFarias/NivaldoFarias/README.md

 <h3> ✒ &nbsp;About me </h3>

-- 🖥 &nbsp; Full-time student.
+- 🖥 &nbsp; Half-time student.
 - 🎓 &nbsp; Computer Engineering Undergraduate at <a href="https://www.ufpb.br/">Federal University of Paraiba</a>.
-- 🔬 &nbsp; Currently learning multiple languages and still aiming to learn further more!
+- 🔬 &nbsp; Currently in a Full-Stack Dev Bootcamp by <a href="driven.com.br">Driven Education</a>!

 <h3> 🐱‍🏍 &nbsp;My skills</h3>